scott2000/answerset/doc/comments.md

 # Comments

-Comments are **disabled** by default and must be enabled in the Anki Add-on config page before they can be used.
+Comments are **disabled** by default and must be enabled in the Anki add-on config page before they can be used.
 If you want text in brackets or parentheses to be optional, you likely want to use [Lenient Validation](lenient_validation.md) instead of comments.